aprabhav/MyDrive_App_For_Oracle_IoT_Fleet_Monitoring_Cloud/README.md

 The application uses the GPS and Accelerometer present in the android phone.

-Please refer the "MyDrive Android Mobile App User Guide" for more information on how to use this application.
+Please refer the "MyDrive Android Mobile App User Guide" (uploaded as part of the project itself) for more information on how to use this application.